Bio-SWC-BNE/2019-05-27-GriffithUni-Python/index.md

         for an example on how to open the Terminal.
         You may want to keep
         Terminal in your dock for this workshop.

+        If you would like to use a different terminal system, or are operating on Windows 7, please see the install for Git for Windows on the <a href='http://swcarpentry.github.io/shell-novice/setup.html'> Setup for Bash Software Carpentry page</a> .
+If you are using Git for Windows, you will not need to install Git separately.
       </p>
     </div>
     <div class="col-md-4">